 What Causes Diamond-Blackfan Anemia?

-Diamond-Blackfan anemia is usually diagnosed when a child is less than a year old.
+Diamond-Blackfan anemia, also known as acquired pure red cell aplasia, is usually diagnosed when a child is less than a year old.
 It’s caused by changes, or mutations, in their genes, which are the building blocks of DNA.
 Sometimes the genetic mutation is passed down from one parent to a child.
 But sometimes the genes change on their own.

 About half of DBA cases have a known genetic cause, but some people don’t know what causes their DBA.